-This selects the method used for error estimation for output-based adaptation, adapt_statistics = 'median'
+This selects the method used for error estimation for output-based adaptation,

-- 'embed' uses a uniformly refined grid and interpolated solution to estimate the output error.
-[55] - 'single' uses the current grid and reconstructed solution to estimate the output error.
-Uses much less memory, but does not provide an improved estimate of the functional.
-[29] - 'opt-goal' is the optimal goal-oriented metric.
-[56] It requires the namelist option adapt_complexity to be set.
+'embed' uses a uniformly refined grid and interpolated solution to estimate the output error.
+[55] This option requires a large amount of memory to construct the embedded, uniformly refined grid.

+'single' uses the current grid and reconstructed solution to estimate the output error.
+It requires much less memory than 'embed' but does not provide an improved estimate of the functional.
+[29]

+'opt-goal' is the optimal goal-oriented metric.
+[56] It has the same memory requirements as 'single' and requires the namelist option adapt_complexity to be set.